PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

     // +optional
     DefaultNetworkPolicy string `json:"defaultNetworkPolicy,omitempty"`

-    // NetworkPolicies specifies the network policy configuration to be applied to cert-manager
+    // NetworkPolicies specifies the egress network policy configuration to be applied to cert-manager
     // pods/operands when DefaultNetworkPolicy is "true".
 By default, enabling network policies
-    // creates a deny-all policy that blocks all network traffic to and from cert-manager components.
+    // creates a deny-all policy that blocks all outgoing traffic from cert-manager components.
+    // Ingress rules are automatically handled by the operator based on the current running ports.
-    // Use this field to provide the necessary network policy rules that allow required traffic
+    // Use this field to provide the necessary egress policy rules that allow required outbound traffic
-    // for cert-manager to function properly (e.g., API server communication, webhook traffic, etc.).
+    // for cert-manager to function properly (e.g., API server communication, external issuer access, etc.).
     //
     // Each NetworkPolicy in this slice will be created as a separate Kubernetes NetworkPolicy
     // resource.
-Multiple policies can be defined to organize rules logically (e.g., separate
+Multiple policies can be defined to organize egress rules logically (e.g., separate
-    // policies for different types of traffic or different security zones).
+    // policies for different types of outbound traffic or different security zones).
     //
     // This field is only effective when DefaultNetworkPolicy is set to "true".
     // If DefaultNetworkPolicy is "true" but this field is not provided, cert-manager
-    // components will be isolated with deny-all network policies.
+    // components will be isolated with deny-all egress policies.

     // +kubebuilder:validation:Optional
     // +optional